ExpidusOS/documentation/src/en/sections/intro.md

 ## Using the Manual

-This manual reflects the current version of ExpidusOS, *0.1.0-prealpha Test Release 2*.
+This manual reflects the current version of ExpidusOS, *0.1.1-prealpha*.
 Specific features and things noted here may not apply to previous or later versions.
 It is heavily suggested to use the manual version which goes with the version you are using.
 Another piece of important information to remember is this is for a pre-alpha version of ExpidusOS.
 This means components in ExpidusOS may not be entirely stable.
 If you are experiencing any issues with any related components, please report them on the GitHub repository